 Holly Gilling (nee Arrowsmith) has spent nearly the last 10 years of her life in Arrowtown and Queenstown.
-The striking natural environment of Otago is woven through her songs, evident even in titles such as Lady of The Valley, Mountain Prayer and the opener of her new album, Mouth Of The Morning.
+The striking natural environment of Otago is woven through her songs, evident even in titles like Lady of The Valley, Mountain Prayer, and the opener of her new album, Mouth Of The Morning.
 Living for now in Auckland city, Holly says she needs this connection to the physical environment to write her distinctively panoramic songs.

 ‘The smell of the wild pine, blows on the wind

 And their heavy branches sing out an old solemn prayer

 To the cold mountain air’ – Mountain Prayer